Hengfu-Yin/IsoSplitter/README.md

 1. If the sequence contains lowercase characters, the script will automatically convert to uppercase when compared, and output a warning to the console.
 They don't affect the results, so they can be ignored.
 2. The sequence name can't contain the character '/', it will lead the script to error.
 If the sequence name has whitespace characters, the name will be trimmed at the first whitespace character.

-# Usage of first step IsoSplittingAnchor
+# Usage of second step ShortReadsAligner
 ## Quick Start

-  `$ IsoSplittingAnchor [options] longReadsFile shortReadsFile BreakPointFile `
+  `$ ShortReadsAligner [options] longReadsFile shortReadsFile BreakPointFile `
   by default:
-  `$ IsoSplittingAnchor -t 4 -n 3 longReadsFile shortReadsFile BreakPointFile `
+  `$ ShortReadsAligner -t 4 -n 3 longReadsFile shortReadsFile BreakPointFile `

-  If you run the script "IsoSplittingAnchor.py" directly:
+  If you run the script "ShortReadsAligner.py" directly:
-  `$ python3.5 IsoSplittingAnchor.py [options] longReadsFile shortReadsFile BreakPointFile `
+  `$ python3.5 ShortReadsAligner.py [options] longReadsFile shortReadsFile BreakPointFile `

 ## Command Line Options
 | Main arguments: |  |